 - Selecting appropriate courses for next semester

-End of First Semester — Information and Stress Overload
+End of First Semester: Information and Stress Overload

 - Questioning their decision to attend college

-Second Semester — A New Beginning
+Second Semester: A New Beginning

 - Feeling renewed interest in opportunities to make friends

-- Getting more involved and even taking leadership roles in co-curricular activities
+- Getting more involved in co-curricular activities

-- Exploring internship and employment opportunities
+- Exploring internships and opportunities for summer break

 Adapted from Empowering parents of first-year college students: A guide for success by R. H. Mullendore and L. Banahan (2007) and The happiest kid on campus: A parent’s guide to the very best college experience (for you and your child) by H. Cohen (2010).